cran/splithalf/README.md

 ### Why should I estimate the reliabilty of my task measurement?

-while many cognitive tasks yield robust effects (e.g. everybody shows a Stroop effect) they may not yield reliable individual differences (Hedge, Powell, and Sumner 2018).
+While many cognitive tasks yield robust effects (e.g. everybody shows a Stroop effect) they may not yield reliable individual differences (Hedge, Powell, and Sumner 2018).
 As these measures are used in questions of individual differences researchers need to have some psychometric information for the outcome measures.
-Recently, it was proposed that psychological science should set a standard expectation for the reporting of reliability information for cognitive and behavioural measures (2019). *splithalf* was developed to support this proposition by providing a tool to easily extract internal consistency reliability estimates from behavioural measures. \#\# Installation
+Recently, it was proposed that psychological science should set a standard expectation for the reporting of reliability information for cognitive and behavioural measures (Parsons, Kruijt, and Fox 2019). **splithalf** was developed to support this proposition by providing a tool to easily extract internal consistency reliability estimates from behavioural measures.

+## Installation

-The latest release version (`0.7.1` unofficial version name: Kitten Mittens) can be installed from CRAN:
+The latest release version (`0.7.2` unofficial version name: Kitten Mittens) can be installed from CRAN:

 ``` r
 install.packages("splithalf")
 ```

-The current developmental version can be installed from Github with:
+The current developmental version (`0.8.1` unofficial version name: Rum Ham) can be installed from Github with:

 ``` r
 devtools::install_github("sdparsons/splithalf")
 ```

-*splithalf* requires the *tidyr* (Wickham and Henry 2019) and *dplyr* (Wickham et al. 2018) packages for data handling within the functions.
-The *robustbase* package is used to extract median scores when applicable.
-The computationally heavy tasks (extracting many random half samples of the data) are written in `c++` via the `R` package *Rcpp* (Eddelbuettel et al. 2018).
-Figures use the *ggplot* package (Wickham 2016), raincloud plots use code adapted from Allen et al. (Allen et al.
+**splithalf** requires the **tidyr** (Wickham and Henry 2019) and **dplyr** (Wickham et al. 2018) packages for data handling within the functions.
+The **robustbase** package is used to extract median scores when applicable.
+The computationally heavy tasks (extracting many random half samples of the data) are written in `c++` via the `R` package **Rcpp** (Eddelbuettel et al. 2018).
+Figures use the **ggplot** package (Wickham 2016), raincloud plots use code adapted from Allen et al.
-2019), and the *patchwork* package (Pedersen 2019) is used for plotting the multiverse analyses.
+(Allen et al. 2019), and the **patchwork** package (Pedersen 2019) is used for plotting the multiverse analyses.

 ### Citing the package